 (2) In July 2011, the Advisory Meeting for the duty improvement of the JTSB was established.
-The members and the meetings held are as follows:
+The members are as follows:

 Members of the Advisory Meeting Mr. Seiji Abe (Professor, Kansai University) Mr. Takemune Sato (Attorney at law) Mr. Shigeru Haga (Professor, Rikkyo University) Mr. Kunio Yanagida (Writer) Mr. Hiroyuki Yamato (Professor, Graduate School, the University of Tokyo)